gr4vy/gr4vy-java/README.md

 ## Gr4vy Embed

-To create a token for Gr4vy Embed, call the `client.getEmbedToken(embed)` function with the amount, currency, and optional buyer information for Gr4vy Embed.
+To create a token for Gr4vy Embed, call the `client.getEmbedToken(embed)` function with the amount, currency, and optional checkout session and buyer information for Gr4vy Embed.

 ```java